 Page count: 176

 Franny and Zooey is one of the best short novels that’s also on the Rory Gilmore book list.
 It’s composed of two siblings’ stories: Franny’s, then Zooey’s.
-Franny is a college student encountering an uncomfortable date with her boyfriend in which they just can’t seem to communicate clearly to each other.
+Franny is a college student encountering an uncomfortable date with her boyfriend in which they just can’t seem to communicate clearly with each other.
 Zooey is her brother, grappling with sibling and parental issues in a quirky New York apartment.

 If you liked Catcher in the Rye, you will like this one — especially Zooey’s story.